Stowe Center for Literary Activism

 Clemens and his wife were a generation younger than Stowe and about the same age as Stowe’s twin daughters, Hattie and Eliza.
 The two families were friendly and socialized frequently at neighborhood parties and events.

 Yes!
 Member and Donor generosity means the Stowe Center can provide exemplary programs and accomplish the mission.
 Be part of preserving Harriet Beecher Stowe’s history and inspiring commitment to social justice and positive change.
 Your gift helps strengthen the local and global community.
-Learn more about donations and membership levels.
+Learn more about how to donate and how to become a member.

 Explore nearby dining options: